-This section of the CAMP describes the groundwater and surface water sampling locations and the frequency of sampling selected to meet the project objectives described in Section 1.2, including evaluation of the remediation phase performance evaluation metrics specified in Section 2.
+This section of the CAMP describes the groundwater and surface water sampling locations and the frequency of sampling selected to meet the project objectives described in Section 1.2.
 Details on sampling methodologies, sample handling, and analytical requirements are presented in Sections 4, 5, and 6, respectively.
-The 2019 CAMP will be implemented in accordance with the QAPP and DMP for the East Helena Facility (Hydrometrics, 2015 and 2011).
+The 2020 CAMP will be implemented in accordance with the QAPP and DMP for the East Helena Facility (Hydrometrics, 2015 and 2011).

-Based on the 2019 CAMP objectives, the scope of water resources monitoring under this CAMP includes periodic monitoring at a set of groundwater and surface water locations with sufficient spatial distribution to provide a synoptic evaluation of groundwater and surface water conditions utilizing groundwater and surface water hydrographs, surface water flow measurements, groundwater potentiometric maps, temporal concentration trend graphs, and assessments of contaminant plume geometry and stability.
-The 2019 groundwater monitoring well network includes a subset of monitoring wells on the former smelter site (on-site wells), as well as monitoring, residential, and municipal water supply wells in areas upgradient and downgradient of the former smelter (off-site wells).
+Based on the 2020 CAMP objectives, the 2020 monitoring program includes periodic monitoring at a set of groundwater and surface water locations with sufficient spatial distribution to provide a synoptic evaluation of groundwater and surface water conditions utilizing water level hydrographs, streamflow measurements, groundwater potentiometric maps, temporal concentration trend graphs, and assessments of contaminant plume geometry and stability.
+The 2020 groundwater monitoring well network includes a subset of monitoring wells on the former smelter site (on-site wells), as well as monitoring, residential, and municipal water supply wells in areas upgradient and downgradient of the former smelter (off-site wells).
 On-site sampling locations include selected wells located near identified contaminant sources and along historically-identified plume migration routes.
 Off-site sampling locations include monitoring wells located in East Helena, in and north of Lamping Field (west of East Helena), and residential and municipal water supply wells located south, west, and north of the Facility.

 Monitoring well and residential / municipal water supply well locations are shown on Exhibit 1.
-Surface water monitoring locations were selected to represent Prickly Pear Creek and the discharge to Prickly Pear Creek from the former Upper and Lower Lake area.
-Surface water monitoring locations selected for 2019 are shown on Figure 3-1.
-An overall summary schedule for the 2019 East Helena Facility groundwater and surface water monitoring is shown in Table 3-1.
-Table 3-1 presents the 2019 schedule for various groundwater and surface water monitoring activities, along with the monitoring objectives addressed by each activity.
+Surface water monitoring locations are located along Prickly Pear Creek and a spring fed drainage tributary to Prickly Pear Creek (Figure 3-1).
+Table 3-1 presents the 2020 schedule for various groundwater and surface water monitoring activities, along with the monitoring objectives addressed by each activity.